-We now turn our attention to straightening $h$ to a constant function, again preserving conditions \eqref{EQ:RIC_K1}--\eqref{EQ:RIC_K4}, but also ensuring that \ref{EQ:SCAL_FCTS8} is satisfied, i.e.\ First we address the issue of bending $h$ in such a way that the curvature conditions continue to hold.
+First we address the issue of bending $h$ in such a way that the curvature conditions continue to hold.
 Note that we have to loosen inequality \eqref{EQ:RIC_K1} by replacing positivity by non-negativity in order to accommodate such a deformation.
 We will address the consequences of this at the end.

-Recall from before that $h>0,$ $h' \in (0,1)$, $h''<0$ and $\lim_{t \to \infty} h'(t)=0.$ It is also easily verified that $h'''>0$.
-We wish to deform this function at $t \ge t_2$ to a function $\tilde{h}$ so that $\tilde{h}'(t) =0$ for all $t \ge t_3$ for some $t_3>t_2,$ $\tilde{h}''(t) \le 0$ and $\tilde{h}'(t) \ge 0$ for all $t$.
-Given that we are considering $t \ge t_2,$ we have $\tilde{f}''/\tilde{f}\equiv 0,$ and so the left-hand side of \eqref{EQ:RIC_K1} is simply $-\tilde{h}''/\tilde{h},$ which is non-negative as required.
+Recall from before that $h>0$, $h' \in (0,1)$, $h''<0$ and $\lim_{t \to \infty} h'(t)=0.$ It is also easily verified that $h'''>0$.
+We wish to deform this function at $t \ge t_2$ to a function $\tilde{h}$ so that $\tilde{h}'(t) =0$ for all $t \ge t_3$ for some $t_3>t_2$, $\tilde{h}''(t) \le 0$ and $\tilde{h}'(t) \ge 0$ for all $t$.
+Given that we are considering $t \ge t_2$, we have $\tilde{f}''/\tilde{f}\equiv 0$, and so the left-hand side of \eqref{EQ:RIC_K1} is simply $-\tilde{h}''/\tilde{h}$, which is non-negative as required.

-Note further that the desired deformation will tend to increase the term $(1-h'^2)/h^2$, which appears in both \eqref{EQ:RIC_K2} and \eqref{EQ:RIC_K3}.
+Note further that the desired deformation will tend to increase the term $\bigl(1-h'^2\bigr)/h^2$, which appears in both \eqref{EQ:RIC_K2} and \eqref{EQ:RIC_K3}.
 The term $-f'h'/fh$ will also improve provided we can establish the inequality for all $t$.
-In particular, this is vital for showing that \eqref{EQ:RIC_K4} continues to hold when $h$ is replaced by $\tilde{h}$.
+In particular, this is vital for showing that \eqref{EQ:RIC_K4} continues to hold when $h$ is replaced~by~$\tilde{h}$.

-In order to construct $\tilde{h}$ we introduce a $C^1$-function $\phi(t)$ as follows: set $\phi(t)=t$ for all $t \le t_2$, we suppose that $\phi(t)$ is constant for all $t \ge t_3$, $\phi'(t) \in [0,1]$ for all $t$, and $\phi''(t) \le 0.$ Set $\tilde{h}(t)=h(\phi(t)),$ so $\tilde{h}'(t)=h'\bigl(\phi(t)\bigr)\phi'(t)$ and $\tilde{h}''(t)=h''\bigl(\phi(t)\bigr)\phi'^2(t)+h'\bigl(\phi(t)\bigr)\phi''(t).$ It is clear that $\tilde{h}$ has all the required properties except possibly for the last one.
+In order to construct $\tilde{h}$, we introduce a $C^1$-function $\phi(t)$ as follows: set $\phi(t)=t$ for all~${t \le t_2}$, we suppose that $\phi(t)$ is constant for all ${t \ge t_3}$, $\phi'(t) \in [0,1]$ for all $t$, and $\phi''(t) \le 0.$ Set~${\tilde{h}(t)=h(\phi(t))}$, so $\tilde{h}'(t)=h'(\phi(t))\phi'(t)$ and $\tilde{h}''(t)=h''(\phi(t))\phi'^2(t)+h'(\phi(t))\phi''(t).$ It is clear that $\tilde{h}$ has all the required properties except possibly for the last one.
 We claim that a careful choice of $\phi$ will ensure that this last condition also holds.

 To this end, set $\lambda_{t_2}=\frac{h''(t_2)}{h'(t_2)}-\frac{h'(t_2)}{h(t_2)}$.
 It is easily checked that $\lambda_{t_2}<0.$ Define